Vinderguy/Blueprints/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Blueprints mod uses knowledge books added in 1.12 to make Minecraft more exciting and challenging.
-How does it work?
-You can't craft item if you don't have unlocked recipe for it.
-How do I unlock recipes?
-You can find different tiers of blueprints (knowledge books) in different locations.
-When conn
+Blueprints datapack combine the use of `doLimitedCrafting` gamerule and knowledge book item.
+You start the game with only a few blueprints (recipes) unlocked and you can't craft anything else unless you find a blueprint for it.
+Blueprints (knowledge books) can be obtained in various ways at various places (see [How To Play](#how-to-play) section).
+Found ones can be learned by right-clicking while holding them.
+Learned blueprints last forever and allow you to craft item that you have learned blueprint for.